adamwoolhether/algo/README.md

 Making calculations based on the problem's subproblems. _Needs_ recursion.

 ### Top-Down Recursion
-Allows us to mentally "kick the problem down the road.
+Allows us to mentally "kick the problem down the road".
 We don't have to understand how the function calling works so solve the problem, as in the `return n * factorial(n - 1` statement.
 #### Top-Down Thought Process
 1. Imagine the function you're writing has already been implemented before.
 2. Identify the subproblem of the problem.
-3. See what happens when you call the funciton on the subpoblem and go from there.
+3. See what happens when you call the function on the subpoblem and go from there.

 #### Examples
 _Array Sum_
 A func that sums all nums in an array.
 Given an array `[1, 2, 3, 4, 5]`
-- Assume it has alraedy been implemented.
+- Assume it has already been implemented.
 - Identify the subproblem: We can say the _subproblem_ is `[2, 3, 4, 5]`, all numbers except for the first.
-- Try apply the sum func to our sub problem: `sum([2, 3, 4, 5] = 14`.
+- Try to apply the sum func to our sub problem: `sum([2, 3, 4, 5] = 14`.
 Adding the first number, `1`, to the result.
   - i.e. `return array[0] + sum(array[1:len(array)-1])`,
 - Lastly, be sure to handle the base case! `if len(array) == 1; { return array[0] }`